vesoft-inc/nebula-docs/docs-2.0/8.service-tuning/super-node.md

 !!!
 Note

-    In Nebula Graph {{ nebula.release }}, there is not any data structure to store the out/in degree for each vertex.
+    In NebulaGraph {{ nebula.release }}, there is not any data structure to store the out/in degree for each vertex.
 Therefore, there is no direct method to know whether it is a super vertex or not.
 You can try to use Spark to count the degrees periodically.

 ### Indexes for duplicate properties

 In a property graph, there is another class of cases similar to super vertices: **a property has a very high duplication rate**, i.e., many vertices with the same `tag` but different `VIDs` have identical property and property values.

-Property indexes in Nebula Graph {{ nebula.release }} are designed to reuse the functionality of RocksDB in the Storage Service, in which case indexes are modeled as `keys with the same prefix`.
+Property indexes in NebulaGraph {{ nebula.release }} are designed to reuse the functionality of RocksDB in the Storage Service, in which case indexes are modeled as `keys with the same prefix`.
 If the lookup of a property fails to hit the cache, it is processed as a random seek and a sequential prefix scan on the hard disk to find the corresponding VID.
 After that, the graph is usually traversed from this vertex, so that another random read and sequential scan for the corresponding key-value of this vertex will be triggered.
 The higher the duplication rate, the larger the scan range.

-For more information about property indexes, see [How indexing works in Nebula Graph](https://nebula-graph.io/posts/how-indexing-works-in-nebula-graph/).
+For more information about property indexes, see [How indexing works in NebulaGraph](https://nebula-graph.io/posts/how-indexing-works-in-nebula-graph/).

 Usually, special design and processing are required when the number of duplicate property values exceeds 10,000.